nfdi4plants/ARC-specification/ISA-XLSX.md

 - [`STUDY PROTOCOLS`](#study-protocols)
 - [`STUDY CONTACTS`](#study-contacts)

-Additionally, the `Study File` SHOULD contain one or more [`Annotation Table sheets`](#annotation-table-sheets), which record provenance of biological samples, from source material through a collection process to sample material.
+Additionally, the `Study File` SHOULD contain one or more [`Annotation Table sheet(s)`](#annotation-table-sheets), which MAY record provenance of biological samples, from source material through a collection process to sample material.

 Therefore, the main entities of the `Study File` should be `Sources` and `Samples`.